Intense MN rains contribute to 6,700-square-mile Gulf dead zone

 Scientists regularly forecast, monitor and measure the annual dead zone in the Gulf of Mexico.
-This photo shows some of that work being done by LUMCON in 2022.
-(Photo by LUMCON)
+This photo shows researchers collecting near-bottom water to obtain oxygen measurements in 2024.
+(Photo by LUMCON/LSU, Cassandra Glaspie)

-On the heels of one of the rainiest Minnesota springs in recent memory, many headlines have focused on drought relief.
-The rainfall has cleansed the colors of alarm from the drought tracker, leaving a squeaky clean state map with nary a hint of its recent parched past.
+On the heels of one of the rainiest Minnesota springs and early summers in recent memory, many headlines focused on drought relief followed by the local impacts of extreme flooding.

-But this unceasing precipitation is actually contributing to a negative situation far downriver.
+But this unceasing precipitation has also contributed to a negative situation far downriver, at the mouth of the Mississippi.

-The NOAA predicted this year’s Gulf of Mexico dead zone — an area where oxygen levels in the water are so low that little, if any, marine life can survive there — will measure 5,827 square miles.
-That’s about 600 square miles larger than average, equal to roughly twice the size of the Twin Cities seven-county metro area.
+This year's Gulf of Mexico dead zone — an area where oxygen levels in the water are so low that little, if any, marine life can survive there — measured 6,705 square miles, the NOAA announced Aug.
+1. For perspective, that is more than double the size of the Twin Cities seven-county metro area and approximately the size of New Jersey.
+It's also the 12th-largest dead zone measurement on record.

-Scientists at NOAA make this forecast by looking at a few key factors.
-That includes river discharge (how much water is flowing downstream) and nutrient loading data (the amount of nitrate and phosphorus in the water).
+This hypoxia (the term for low oxygen levels) is largely tied to river discharge (how much water is flowing downstream) and nutrient loading data (the amount of excess nutrients, particularly nitrate and phosphorus, in the water).

-Which is where Minnesota’s spring soaking comes in.
+Which is where Minnesota’s spring-summer soaking comes in.

 “In general, the size of the dead zone is tied to overall pollutant loads to the Gulf, which are closely correlated to river flows,” explained FMR Water Program Director Trevor Russell